MoneyTools/MyMoney.Net/docs/Accounts/InvestmentAccounts.md

 # Investment Accounts

 When you create an account of type "**Brokerage**" the Transactions View changes to show some additional columns.
 You will also see two tabs at the top, the first is the "activity" transactions, that you can edit.
-The second provides a [Portfolio Report](../Reports/InvestmentPortfolio.md)
+The second provides a [Portfolio Report](../Reports/InvestmentPortfolio.md).

+If you have configured the [Stock Quote Service](StockQuoteServices.md) and stock history information is available then the [TrendGraph](../Charts/TrendGraph.md) will show your historical account value.

 The transaction columns are augmented with the ability to record Buy/Sell/Add/Remove activity with Securities (Stocks, Mutual Funds, etc).
 The following shows a Sell, a Buy and a deposit from "Dividends" :

 ![](../Images/Investment%20Accounts.png)

 The quantity of shares bought or sold is the exact number of shares on that date.
 Do **NOT**  adjust the numbers based on future stock splits.
 That is taken care of automatically via the [Securities](../Basics/Securities.md) view.
-The Balance in this view is just the cash balance, not the overall market value of the account.

 The "**Activity** "  column provides the following dropdown: